-The amendments to the legislation fall into two broad categories - substantial amendments, (of which there are four) and minor amendments.
+The amendments to the Qualifications and Quality Assurance Act 2012 fall into two broad categories - substantial amendments, (of which there are four) and minor amendments.
 The rationale for and explanation of the substantial amendments are outlined in detail below.
 The minor amendments will provide for a more efficient and effective operation of the quality assurance relationship between QQI and its stakeholders.